manasavemuri19/manasavemuri19/README.md

-- 🗯 Hey there, I’m Manasa Vemuri, a recent CS grad.
-- 👩‍💻 I am interested in the field of Software Development!
-- 👀 I’m currently looking for opportunities in the IT industry.
-- 📫 You can reach me at,
+📫 You can reach me at,
 email: manasavemuri19@gmail.com or
 linkedin: www.linkedin.com/in/manasa-vemuri-56a7701a4